Must a New Testament writer always quote in context?

 Night One/Hour 2/Minute 15 – “He’s quoting in context.
-He’s not making up some new meaning.
-He’s quoting in context….A New Testament author always quotes in context.” (speaking about Romans 11:25-27 quoting Isaiah 27)
+He’s [Paul’s] not making up some new meaning(b).
+He’s quoting in context….A New Testament author always quotes in context.(a)“ (when speaking about Romans 11:25-27 quoting Isaiah 27)

-Night Two/Hour 0/Minute 38 – “Hear me well: When a New Testament writer quotes from an Old Testament text, they always quoted in context.
+Night Two/Hour 0/Minute 38 – “Hear me well: When a New Testament writer quotes from an Old Testament text, they always quoted in context(a).
 We have no more liberty to think they took a text out of context than we do to take a New Testament text out of context.” (when arguing that Hosea 6:2 is quoted by Paul in 1 Corinthians 15:4)

 HowScriptureanswers "Must a New Testament writer always quote in context?"

 Connect with us if you would like to discuss any of the content on this site or would like to contribute.
-Periodically, we also host a virtual Bible question discussion aimed at refining and improving questions already published.
+Periodically, we also host a virtual Bible answer discussion aimed at refining and improving questions already published.